Professional wrestling in the United States: Moderate slowdown

 By the late 1950s, professional wrestling had lost its high ratings, and producers, realizing that they had overexposed it, soon dropped most wrestling shows from their lineups.
 The remaining televised wrestling promoters had small, local syndicated shows, which network producers placed as late-night and Saturday and/or Sunday morning/afternoon fillers rather than signature programming.
 Promoters used localized television as a weapon for eliminating the competition by purchasing airtime from rival territories, effectively putting them out of business.

 The NWA was the most dominant wrestling body in the 1950s, and a large number of wrestling promotions had been under its leadership.
 Many promoters, however, viewed it as a crooked tyrant, holding back innovative changes in the sport.
 It was during this time that several promoters found reason to leave the organization, managing to find niches in the United States.
 The most prominent of these were the American Wrestling Association (AWA), which became the most popular wrestling promotion during the 1960s, and the New York-based World Wide Wrestling Federation (WWWF), renamed WWF in 1979.

 As a top wrestler in the 1950s, Verne Gagne formed his own promotion in the NWA in 1957, which soon became the lead promotion with Gagne winning the World Heavyweight Championship of Omaha.
 After unsuccessfully lobbying for a title match with the NWA Champion, however, Gagne broke away from the NWA in 1960, renaming his promotion the American Wrestling Association, and making it the dominant organization of the 1960s.
 Named the AWA World Heavyweight Champion soon after, Gagne was the top wrestler, and engaged in many feuds with heel wrestlers, most notably Nick Bockwinkel, and was the AWA's top draw until his retirement in 1981.

 Bruno Sammartino carried the WWWF during the 1960s and 1970s.
 His brawling, power moves, and personal charisma helped him become the most popular American wrestler during this time period.
 During the period when MSG was the WWWF's primary arena, Sammartino headlined more Garden cards than any other wrestler (211), including 187 sellouts.

 The AWA was no longer the top promotion after the WWWF rejoined the NWA.
 The AWA reached new heights, however, after powerhouse wrestler Hulk Hogan gained nationwide attention from starring in Rocky III, and became a solid fan favorite.
-Despite Hogan being the AWA's top draw, Gagne would not let him be champion, believing technical wrestlers, like him and Nick Bockwinkel, should be the focus of a wrestling company.
+Despite Hogan being the AWA's top draw, Gagne would not let him be champion, believing technical wrestlers, like Gagne and Nick Bockwinkel, should be the focus of a wrestling company.
 Since founding the AWA, Gagne had built the company off of technical wrestling.
 Hogan left in 1983, irreparably damaging the AWA.

 In spite of all this, the NWA as a unit was still on top, and gained huge dominance through Georgia Championship Wrestling (GCW), becoming the first nationally broadcast wrestling program on cable television in 1979.
 It aired on the TBS network.
 By 1981, GCW became the most watched show on cable television.